clement-sciascia/docs/pages/cloud/dedicated/rescue_mode/guide.en-gb.md

 ---
-title: 'Activating and using rescue mode'
+title: Activating and using rescue mode
 slug: ovh-rescue
 excerpt: 'How to activate and use rescue mode on a Dedicated Server'
-section: 'Diagnostic and rescue mode'
+section: Diagnostic and rescue mode
 ---

 **Last updated 04 April 2019**